-When setting up an Asynchronous Transmission, follow these steps:
+Steps to follow when setting up an Asynchronous Transmission:

 - Initialize the SPBRG register for the appropriate baud rate.
-If a high speed baud rate is desired, set bit BRGH (Section 10.1). - Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - If interrupts are desired, then set enable bit TXIE. - 4.
-If 9-bit transmission is desired, then set transmit bit TX9.

-- Enable the transmission by setting bit TXEN, which will also set bit TXIF. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - Load data to the TXREG register (starts transmission). - 8.
-If using interrupts, ensure that GIE and PEIE (bits 7 and 6) of the INTCON register are set.
+If a high speed baud rate is desired, set bit BRGH.
+(Section 10.1) - 2.
+Enable the asynchronous serial port by clearing bit SYNC and setting bit SPEN. - If interrupts are desired, then set enable bit TXIF - If 9-bit transmission is desired, then set transmit bit TX9. - Enable the transmission by setting bit TXEN, which will also set bit TXIF. - If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - Load data to the TXREG register (starts transmission).